JaisEdelmann/simple-angularjs/README.md

 simple-angularjs
 ================

-Public demo of a small AngularJS project that integrates with Danmarks Radio MU REST API
+Simple application, that integrates with DR's Rest API.

+The application is based on AngularJS,Jquery,Bootstrap,HTml5,CSS3